Gholtes/dataExploration/README.md

 Note that the scripts and RMD files need to be in the working directory for this to work.

+## Analysis

+The tool creates a data summary, a univarient (distribution) analysis and a bivarient (correlation and regression) analysis.

+#### Data summary
+High level information about the dataset.

+#### Univarient analysis
+Detailed analysis of each variable and their distributions.

+#### Bivarient analysis
+Analysis of the relationships between variables using correlation, regression and scatter plots.

 ### Prerequisites

 Required: ```R, RStudio``` are needed, and the ```dataExporation.R, univarient.R, bivarient.R, main.RMD``` files should be in the working directory.